voxpupuli/puppet-nginx/README.md

 * Puppet 4.6.1 or later.
 Puppet 3 was supported up until release 0.6.0.
 * apt is now a soft dependency.
 If your system uses apt, you'll need to configure an appropriate version of the apt module.
-Version 4.4.0 or higher is recommended because of the proper handling of `apt-transport-https`.
+Version 9.2.0 or higher is recommended because of supporting "modern keyrings".

 ### Additional Documentation